microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/mailbox-exportitems.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-This function allows user to export an Exchange mailbox [items](../resources/mailboxitem.md) in full fidelity [FTS format](https://docs.microsoft.com/en-us/openspecs/exchange_server_protocols/ms-oxcfxics/ed7d3455-9bdf-40eb-90bd-8dfe6164a250#gt_12daff0e-4241-4498-a93f-212795ab2450) for the purpose of backup.
+Export Exchange mailbox [items](../resources/mailboxitem.md) in full fidelity [FTS format](/openspecs/exchange_server_protocols/ms-oxcfxics/ed7d3455-9bdf-40eb-90bd-8dfe6164a250#gt_12daff0e-4241-4498-a93f-212795ab2450) for the purpose of backup.
 This item format can be restored back to same or different mailbox.

-Upto 20 items can be exported in a single export request.
+You can export up to 20 items in a single export request.

 ## Permissions